eesyuen09/tp/docs/DeveloperGuide.md

 1. Tutor deletes student.
 2. Tuto removes student from records.
-3. Tuto confirms the student's has been deleted.
+3. Tuto confirms the student's record has been deleted.

    Use case ends.